 - i) if no cost was declared under a certain category then the related Finding(s) and Procedure(s) are not applicable; - ii) if the condition set to apply certain Procedure(s) are not met the related Finding(s) and those Procedure(s) are not applicable.
 For instance, for Partners with accounts established in a currency other than euro' the Procedure and Finding related to 'partners with accounts established in euro' are not applicable.
 Similarly, if no additional remuneration is paid, the related Finding(s) and Procedure(s) for additional remuneration are not applicable.

-List her re all Findings considered not applicable for the present engagement and explain the
+List here all Findings considered not applicable for the present engagement and explain the reasons of the non-applicability.

-reasons of th e non-app licability.

-••••